 Join fellow explorers on an activity-based cruise from Portsmouth up the Piscataqua River into the Great Bay Estuary and to the Jackson Estuarine Laboratory.
 You are likely to get your hands wet as you learn about marine and estuarine ecosystems on this informal, educational cruise.
-You'll be invited to tow for plankton and marvel at its movement in a magnifying scope; capture water from below the surface and test its characteristics; observe, handle and hear about plants and animals from the unique habitats of the estuary; deploy an otter trawl; and find out what scientists study about The Great Bay.
+You'll be invited to:

-You will cruise aboard the 50 foot UNH Research Vessel, Gulf Challenger, under the guidance of the enthusiastic and knowledgeable UNH Marine Docents, a N.H.
-Sea Grant water resources educator and the crew of the Gulf Challenger.
+You will cruise aboard UNH's 50 foot research vessel, R/V Gulf Challenger, under the guidance of the enthusiastic and knowledgeable UNH Marine Docents, a NH Sea Grant Extension specialist, and the crew of the Gulf Challenger.
 Time aboard the boat is approximately 5 hours including about a half-hour visit to the Jackson Estuarine Laboratory.

 Open to members of the public on a first come, first served basis

-Ages: Adults & Children 10 years of age and older (must be accompanied by an adult)
+Who: Adults & children 10 years of age and older (must be accompanied by an adult)

-Location: UNH Pier next to the U.S. Coast Guard Station at Fort Point in New Castle, NH (Address: 29 Wentworth Rd, New Castle, NH)
+Departure Location: UNH Pier next to the U.S. Coast Guard Station at Fort Point in New Castle, NH (Address: 29 Wentworth Rd, New Castle, NH)

-IMPORTANT – Parking at the UNH pier is limited, so please attempt to carpool if you are cruising with a family or large group.
-Parking is located in front of the entrance to Fort Constitution, along the left side of the access road to the Coast Guard Station.
-Click here for directions to the pier and parking.
+Parking: Parking at the UNH Pier is limited, so please attempt to carpool if you are cruising with a family or large group.
+Parking is located in front of the entrance to Fort Constitution, along the left side of the access road to the U.S. Coast Guard Station.

 Directions to the Dock